 • Internal brand messaging.
 How you and your team define your brand.
 Company culture develops directly from the circulation of internal brand messages to your team, so it is important that these are defined early on in the development of your brand.
 These messages tend to revolve around ideas.

 • External brand messaging.
 This is the messaging aimed at your customers and is what most people think about when they think of brand messaging.
 These messages tend to be informational and actionable rather than revolving around ideas.
-External messaging covers things such as your positioning statement, your value propositions and your strapline.
-All your marketing campaigns should be developed based on these statements in order to make sure your messaging stays consistent.
+External messaging covers things such as your positioning statement, value propositions, and strapline.
+All your marketing campaigns should be developed based on these statements to ensure your messaging stays consistent.

 Nine main components of brand messaging